YasserHawass/RGB-Arduino/README.md

 - improve the not so friendly GUI (Especially the color select)
 - improve documentation (Technical & Non technical sections)
 - fix wakeMe() bugs, if not deactivated from the CLI
+#do you need to start connection ?, maybe make connection each time ? #kinda no need for that

 # Mentions: